 The Fed estimated that the value of household real estate increased to $20.6 trillion in Q4 2014.
 The value of household real estate is still $1.9 trillion below the peak in early 2006.

 Click on graph for larger image.

-This is the Households and Nonprofit net worth as a percent of GDP.
-Although household net worth is at a record high, as a percent of GDP it is still below the peak in 2006 (housing bubble), but above the stock bubble peak.
+The first graph shows Households and Nonprofit net worth as a percent of GDP.
+Household net worth, as a percent of GDP, is close to the peak in 2006 (housing bubble), and above the stock bubble peak.

 This includes real estate and financial assets (stocks, bonds, pension reserves, deposits, etc) net of liabilities (mostly mortgages).
 Note that this does NOT include public debt obligations.

 This ratio was increasing gradually since the mid-70s, and then we saw the stock market and housing bubbles.
-The ratio has been trending up and increased again in Q4 with both stock and real estate prices increasing.
+The ratio has been trending up but has moved sideways over the last year.